catalincodes/100-days-of-code/log.md

 **Today's progress**: I have executed the database script I wrote on Wednesday.
 Got it to work just fine, but I need to do more digging.

 **Thoughts**: Planning and analyzing helps.
 I definitely made some minimal progress.
 I will want to do some more work this weekend and close this user story.

+### Day 4: May 22, Sunday

+**Today's progress**: I have looked at the actual code and tried to do further analysis.
+I am done analyzing for now.
+I went ahead and wrote the new user story for the next step as outlined in the EPIC and I'm going to start modifying the current code next time.

+**Thoughts**: I knew analyzing code would pay off.
+I found out that functionality that I'm supposed to replace is present in two scenarios.
+Removing one does not prevent the other use case from executing the same kind of code.
+I will have to discuss the discoveries with the PO.